irtimmer/tmobiletv/README.md

 To play DRM protected channels the Widevine CDM needs to be correctly installed for inputstream.adaptive.

 Use the url http://localhost:5000/api/channels?format=m3u_kodi as playlist in pvr.iptvsimple configuration.
+The url http://localhost:5000/api/epg?format=xmltv can be used for the EPG.

+Catch-up is supported when running Kodi 19 "Matrix".
+For catch-up the EPG needs to be configured and catch-up needs to be enabled in the pvr.iptvsimple plugin.